DOLE ‘winning war’ vs child labor

 On the other hand, the DOLE Regional Offices awarded Child Labor-Free Establishment (CLFE) Certificates to 38 establishments, bringing the total number of certified establishments to 199 since 2013.

-The CLFE Certificate is conferred to an establishment that is not employing child labor and not using products or materials produced through the use of child labor.
+The CLFE Certificate is conferred on an establishment that is not employing child labor and not using products or materials produced through the use of child labor.

 The grant of a CLFE Certificate aims to promote compliant and socially responsible business practices as the establishment-based component of the DOLE’s campaign to eradicate child labor.